0

 Mali Lošinj has a ship building history like Rijeka or Trieste and has ties to Italy as it was part of Italy in the past.
 Many people speak Italian here and for Italians, they can easily come and enjoy their summers.
 I do not know all of history, but it is interesting how the Romans built everything close and like a maze, how the homes are connected together, filled with stone pathways in between; each neighbour in close proximity.
 Is it because of the Bora which is a strong north easterly wind, meaning does this break the wind?
 I don’t know, but it is charming and beautiful and even if you think things are small and easy to find, well….
 I circled these paths one night always choosing the wrong way to get to my accommodation.
 I was sober.
 If people are drunk, I wonder if they just give up and fall asleep at someone’s doorstep.
 I am sure there have been some amusing tales over the years.
 I did ask directions to a family friends home, and it is amusing because the man that popped out front of his house asked for the names of the people, then the neighbour above popped his head out the window and said ‘who, ah they are right there,’ then the family friends I was looking for overheard & opened their gate and said ‘Marijana’ with extended arms.

 While in Mali Lošinj, musicians were playing music from the balconies of homes.
 It was an organized event down on the Riva, the main cobblestone waterfront walkway.
 It was beautiful and perfectly spaced out.
 Music truly is everywhere in Croatia, almost every place you will find talent, heart and soul.
 The cafes and restaurants full, people leisurely walking.
 My favourite was seeing a group of about 6 young girls catch the attention of 3 young guys who immediately did a 180 degree turn.
-One guy caught a sound bite from the girls walking by and right away said ‘bist du dutch’ (are you German), and boom they had a connection and the party of 6 girls had some new company.
+One guy caught a sound bite from the girls walking by and right away said ‘bist du deutscher’ (are you German), and boom they had a connection and the party of 6 girls had some new company.
 I loved seeing this because I like to think that a love story or two may have started right then and there in front of my eyes or that summer crush you will always remember for the rest of your life.

 On the last night in Mali Lošinj, lightening lit up the night sky.
 It was a little ways out but lightening every 10 to 20 seconds.
 This happened till the next morning.
 It was so interesting to see the electricity happen behind the clouds and when it lit up the sky, you could see the outline of the clouds.
 You might of thought there was a rock concert somewhere out there, but no. Again one of Mother Natures finest gifts.
 It just added to the ambience down on the Riva (the main walkway in Mali Lošinj) with music, vibrance from the cafe’s, restaurants, and evening lights that reflected on a calm sea.

 Leaving Mali Lošinj the rain finally came.
 What fortune, I beat the rain.
-I followed that raindrop that navigated its way down the window like a Plinko chip as the catamaran moved island to island and then to Rijeka.
+I followed that raindrop that navigated its way down the window like a plinko chip as the catamaran moved island to island and then to Rijeka.
 Fishing boats were out early getting their catch.
 I was still in the mindset of not thinking about too much and being relaxed as the catamaran smoothly moved through the sea.
 In years past I spent a lot of time connecting buses in Rijeka especially when I lived in Italy.
 Thank God for a new express highway, but I used to come from Trieste and go onto Zagreb or to the central coast and it took a long time.
 I have this story where one guy got on the bus talking to his buddies like he was saying good bye to them.
 All of a sudden I feel some movement where my feet are and this guy scrunched his body under the seats, his buddies who were sitting side by side covered him up with bags so that he did not have to pay.
 Once the other driver who took the tickets passed, he popped out and sat on the floor in front of his friend’s seats.
 Lud čovjek, crazy man.

 Well, this was long, so much I have said, maybe some rambling, but if you are around someone that does this today, just hang on that extra 5 minutes and listen, because just maybe that someone will value your listening ears and you could learn something new; if not that, then you gained some patience, a good virtue.
 Take special care and ‘adio’ for now.